-He kicked in up in the air right above him.
+He kicked it up in the air right above him.
 Gravity!

 8.)
-A truck driver is going down a one-way street the wrong way and passes at least five policemen.
+A truck driver goes down a one-way street the wrong way and passes at least five police officers.
 Why is he not caught?

 He’s walking on the sidewalk, not driving at the time.